 Meeting and conference facilities are provided by some local hotels, notably the Trident Hotel (tel: +91 44 2234 4747; www.tridenthotels.com) and the Radisson Blu (tel: +91 44 2231 0101; www.radissonblu.com).

 Chennai International Airport offers special assistance, reserved parking spaces, adapted rest areas and toilets for physically disabled travellers.
 In addition, there is an ambulift facility to aid boarding and disembarkation.
-Passengers requiring assistance should notify their airline and the airport in advance of travelling.
+Passengers requiring assistance should notify their airline and the airport before travelling.

 Car hire counters for several local companies can be found in the arrival areas.
 It is normal in India to hire a vehicle with a driver.